forcedotcom/SalesforceMobileSDK-ReactNative/ios/SalesforceReactTests/README.md

 # SalesforceReactTests
-Tests for Salesforce Mobile SDK React Native modules.
+Tests for Salesforce Mobile SDK React Native iOS modules.

-To setup the test workspace, run `./prepareios.js` from this directory.
+* To setup the test workspace, run `./prepareios.js`,
-Run the React Native package, by doing `npm start` from this directory.
+* Run the React Native package, by doing `npm start`,
-Finally open the workspace, with `open SalesforceReactTests.xcworkspace` and run the tests.
+* Finally open the workspace, with `open SalesforceReactTests.xcworkspace` and run the tests.